 - Resulting from repeated straining over time, typically as a result of performing the same activity repeatedly.

-Attorneys Gonzalez & Cartwright Fight to Obtain Proper Compensation for South Florida Work Injuries
+Florida Work Injury Lawyers Gonzalez & Cartwright Fight to Obtain Proper Compensation for South Florida Work Injuries

 The Florida workers’ compensation system is an important safety net, but workers’ comp benefits only cover reasonable medical expenses and a portion of your lost wages.
 If your injury is serious, it may be necessary to sue a negligent third party in order to receive full and fair compensation.
-Our attorneys can help you evaluate the viability of a lawsuit against a negligent third party, such as the manufacturer of a machine that caused the injury or the owner of the property where unsafe conditions caused the injury.
+Our Florida work injury lawyers can help you evaluate the viability of a lawsuit against a negligent third party, such as the manufacturer of a machine that caused the injury or the owner of the property where unsafe conditions caused the injury.

 Under Florida law, it may also be possible to sue the employer’s insurance company if the insurance company acted in bad faith.
 We can potentially establish that the insurance company acted in bad faith if the company:

 - Did not properly investigate the workers’ compensation claim in the required timeframe.